 This leads to some reaching "hazard agreements" with gangs in their community, under which they agree to leave each other in peace.
-98 Former members of the security forces are targeted for recruitment because of their expertise in weapons, and current members are also subjected to threats and pressure to collaborate, although the dynamics may be changing as gangs' enmity toward the police increases.
-99
+Former members of the security forces are targeted for recruitment because of their expertise in weapons, and current members are also subjected to threats and pressure to collaborate, although the dynamics may be changing as gangs' enmity toward the police increases.

-Members of the security forces and their families members are at risk of being killed, either because of specific problems with gangs or simply because of their work, and attacks have increased since the failure of the truce and political discourse in 2014 and 2015.
+Members of the security forces and their family members are at risk of being killed, either because of specific problems with gangs or simply because of their work, and attacks have increased since the failure of the truce and political discourse in 2014 and 2015.
 More than 90 per cent of soldiers and police officers killed die on leave rather than in line of duty.
 Only 15 per cent of the police officers killed in last two years were on duty.
 This means police officers are not safe in their homes, which may lead to their displacement.
-101 who may also have to be "self-contained" in their homes for their own safety.
-102 If a police officer is killed, their partner and family are at risk and may receive further threats, potentially leading to their displacement.
-103

 There is no protection system for threatened members of the security forces.
-They are limited to requesting transfers to other areas, or other duties in the same area, or asking to be confined to their stations or barracks, where they are separated from their families members
+They are limited to requesting transfers to other areas, or other duties in the same area, or asking to be confined to their stations or barracks, where they are separated from their families members who may also have to be "self-contained" in their homes for their own safety.
+If a police officer is killed, their partner and family are at risk and may receive further threats, potentially leading to their displacement.